 Comparing American politics to European politics is not always sound because Europe has lived in a consequence free bubble since World War II.
 The economic and territorial safety of Europe has been America’s problem for 70 years, leaving the Euros to indulge is a more provincial brand of politics.
 Still, the events in Greece last year and what we are starting to see in more stable countries like Austria, suggests a global trend.
 At least a trend in the Western world.

 The old order is breaking down and our politics are pulling apart.
 The old Center-Left coalition that has dominated Western politics is collapsing.
 On one side we have crackpots and lunatics trying to fill the void.
 On the other side we have traditionalists and nationalists, long marginalized, trying to organize in order to get into the fight.
 The Austrian Freedom Party had that “happy to be invited” vibe to it because none of them expected to be competitive.

 Austria is a good lesson.
 We live in uncertain times and it is not always clear to voters who is wearing the black hat and who is wearing the white hat.
 People tend to go for the safe choice, and the safe choice is more often than not the familiar choice.
-Hillary Clinton is the worst candidate since Mike Dukakis, but she is familiar, like that hairy wart on aunt Zelda’s chin.
-It’s gross and disgusting, but you’re used to it.
-That’s what keeps her in the race, despite her many defects.
+Hillary Clinton is the worst candidate since Mike Dukakis, but she is familiar, like that hairy wart on Aunt Zelda’s chin.
+It is gross and disgusting, but you are used to it.
+That is what keeps her in the race, despite her many defects.

 In the larger context, citizens in the West have been familiarized with Lefty for generations.
 Even the crazy ones like Bernie Sanders or Jeremy Corbyn are stock figures on the political stage.
 The traditionalists and nationalists still feel alien and weird to many people and therefore face a bigger challenge.
 The result will be a period of derangement in politics where the fate of countries is placed in the hands of feckless nitwits like Justin Trudeau.